Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Solution to the LQ game -

-We first establish the existence result for \eqref{304}.
-The equation \eqref{304} is a highly nonlinear multidimensional BSDE and the invertible matrix $\widehat{R}$ in quadratic generator $H_1$ is indefinite, so it is an indefinite SRE.
+We now study the solvability of \eqref{304} and \eqref{305}.
+Indeed, the solvability of \eqref{305} is already known in the literature.
+The main difficulty of our paper is to establish the solvability of \eqref{304}.
+It is a highly nonlinear multidimensional BSDE and the invertible matrix $\widehat{R}$ in quadratic generator $H_1$ is indefinite, so it is an indefinite SRE.
 There are several results on the solvability of indefinite SREs or indefinite quadratic BSDEs (see, e.g., \cite{Hu Zhou 2}, \cite{Qian Zhou}, \cite{Du}).
 But up to our knowledge, no existing results could be directly applied to \eqref{304}.
 We follow the method in \cite{Xu AAP} to establish the existence result for \eqref{304}.
 But this is not straightforward and requires more delicate analysis since $\widehat{R}$ is not definite.

 As for the uniqueness, the direct approach using log transformation in \cite{Xu AAP} fails for our indefinite SRE.
 In fact, because $\widehat{R}$ is an indefinite matrix, we cannot find a transformation such that the quadratic term in generator is monotone.
-This is because the goal of the two players in our problem take opposite directions, so that monotonicity is losing.
-Instead, we establish the uniqueness result for \eqref{304} as a byproduct of a verification theorem.
-It is a challenge problem to establish the uniqueness result for \eqref{304} by pure BSDE methods.
-We leave this for our future research.
+This is because the goal of the two players in our problem take opposite directions, so that monotonicity is in general losing.
+Instead, we establish the uniqueness result for \eqref{304} as a byproduct of Theorem \ref{theorem:1's verification theorem}.
+It is a challenge problem to establish the uniqueness by pure BSDE methods, which leaves for our future research.

+We now prove the existence of the solution to \eqref{304} by the approximation method in \cite[Lemma 9.6.6]{Zhang book}.
+Different from \cite{Xu AAP}, the matrix $\widehat{R}$ in our problem is neither positive- nor negative-semidefinite, so we need two Lipschitz functions to approximate the generator from above and below respectively.
+This method is often used to study the solvability of BSDEs in the literature, e.g., \cite{Fan Hu Tang}.